-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need and letting the Special Education Needs/Disabilities Co-ordinator (SENCO) know as necessary. - Writing Pupil Progress targets/Individual Education Plans (IEPs)/Behaviour Improvement Plans (BIPs) and provision maps.
-These will be shared and reviewed with parents. - Personalised teaching and learning for your child. - Ensuring that the school's SEN Policy is followed in their classroom and for all the pupils they teach with any SEN.
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need and letting the Special Education Needs/Disabilities Co-ordinator (SENCO) know as necessary. - Writing Pupil Progress targets/Individual Education Plans (IEPs)/Behaviour Improvement Plans (BIPs) and sharing and reviewing these with parents at least once each term and planning for the next term. - Personalised teaching and learning for your child. - Ensuring that the school's SEN Policy is followed in their classroom and for all the pupils they teach with any SEN.

-SENCO-Miss Williams
+2. SENCO (Miss Williams)